Jug Bay Summer Internships

 Internship Experience and Expectations

-Outcomes of the internship may include:
+Other outcomes of the 2026 internship may include:

 Qualifications

-- Internships are open to people who are capable of working independently with mentor guidance as well as in a team with patience and flexibility.
+• Internships are open to people who are capable of working independently with mentor guidance, as well as in a team, with patience and flexibility.

 Application Requirements